-How to Attend a Survey Safely during the Winter Lockdown
+How to Survey Safely during the Winter Lockdown

 Maintain Social Distance

-If possible, occupiers should vacate the property whilst the assessor surveys and where this is not possible occupiers must adhere to social distancing guidelines by maintaining a 2m distance from the assessor during the survey, and in instances where 2m isn't viable a distance of 1m must be maintained with extra risk mitigation like wearing masks, facing away from each other when communicating or staying in different rooms throughout the survey.
+Maintain a 2m distance from the people allowing you access to the property and any other persons you may come into contact with during the survey, in instances where 2m isn't viable maintain a distance of 1m with extra risk mitigation like wearing masks, facing away from each other when communicating or staying in different rooms throughout the survey.

 Wear a Face Covering

-Unless you are exempt, wearing a face covering throughout the survey while you are in the presence of the assessor is another highly advised way to help prevent the spread of COVID-19.
+Unless you are exempt, wearing a face covering when in properties where you may come into contact with people, like tenants or building owners, is another highly advised way to help prevent the spread of COVID-19.

 Coronavirus is commonly spread by droplets from coughs, sneezes, and speaking; the best scientific evidence available tells us that when face coverings are used correctly* they may reduce the spread of coronavirus droplets.

-If you have any queries or concerns about having your property surveyed during the next lockdown then please feel free to get in contact with our admin team, who will be happy to help with your queries or run through how Easy EPC’s surveys are working during the lockdown.
-You can get in touch by calling us on 0800 170 1201 or filling in our contact form (Office Hours are Mon - Fri 9:00 - 17:30 excl.
+If you have any queries or concerns please feel free to get in touch with us by calling us on , filling in our contact form, or texting us in the normal way if you are already working with us (Office Hours are Mon - Fri 9:00 - 17:30 excl.
 Bank Holidays).